-After becoming a member of the Society, there are many ways in which you can get more involved.
-The Society has over 250 volunteers supporting the important work that we do.
+The Society is owned by its membership but exists for the benefit of all.
+After becoming a member there are many ways in which you can get more involved.
+The Society has nearly 300 volunteers who provide invaluable support for the important work that we do.

 Many volunteers sit on committees, help run national and local meetings, support our special interest groups, sit on editorial boards, and get involved in education or outreach activities.